Below you’ll find all of our 2020 RV life updates from the road in one place.

 The last few days in April brought high temperatures of 105 degrees.
 Since we only have 1 rinky-dink air-conditioner that cannot keep up with that kind of heat, we took it as a sign that it was time for us to resume RV life and head out of Tucson.

-4/30/2020 – 5/2/2020: Flagstaff (& Sedona), AZ
+4/30/2020 – 5/2/2020: Greer’s Pine Shadows RV Park in Flagstaff (& Sedona), AZ

-We spent most of that drive cruising through a weekend curfewed Navajo Nation.
+We spent most of that drive traveling through a weekend curfewed Navajo Nation.
 The only things that were operating were gas pumps.
-We saw two people outside the entire time and countless closed businesses and stands.
-It was definitely one of the eeriest drives of my life.
-It put the realities of how hard that area was hit in severe perspective.
+We saw a grand total of one person walking around, one person biking, one wild horse, and countless closed businesses and stands.
+It was one of the eeriest drives of my life, and it put the realities of how hard that area was hit in perspective.

-5/2/2020 – 5/6/2020: Vallecito Resort – Bayfield, CO
+5/2/2020 – 5/6/2020: Vallecito Resort in Bayfield, CO

 While in this area, we actually had better cell service and internet at the public picnic tables around the lake than at our campground.
 So we spent a great deal of our time picnicking and working around the lake.